 The complexities of construction of the infrastructure required by the observatories, the import of high-technology facilities coming from different countries, and the demands of maintenance and operation in which highly specialized personnel must continuously travel from other countries imply that the organizations managing these observatories place great importance on the conditions offered by the potential host countries when deciding where to place such facilities.

-Labor, health and other Chilean authorities enter the observatories.
+Labor, health and other Chilean authorities will request to enter the ALMA site.
 While the legal status of the observatories requires a small set of formalities for such inspection to happen, the principle of respect to local labor, safety and health regulations definitely prevails.
-With that purpose, the Ministry of Foreign Affairs has established an inspection protocol, which the observatories follow to the letter.
+With that purpose, the Ministry of Foreign Affairs has established an inspection protocol, which ALMA has committed to follow.